treasure-data/digdag/digdag-docs/src/command_reference.rst

   Example: --from '2016-01-01 00:00:00 -0800'

-:command:`-R, --attempt-name NAME`
+:command:`--attempt-name NAME`
-  Session attempt name (required).
+  Unique retry attempt name of the new attempts (required).
 This name is used not to run backfill sessions twice accidentally.

   Example: --attempt-name backfill1